10 November, 2025

 Special Guest of Honour, Ambassador Zurab Abashidze,

-Editor-in-Chief of the Irakli Abashidze Scientific Board at the Georgian Encyclopedia
+Editor-in-Chief of the Irakli Abashidze Scientific Board at the Georgian Encyclopedia,

 Professor in Interdisciplinary Studies at Tbilisi State University, Georgia,